dreamit-de/graphql-server/README.md

 reject responses with a GraphQL error response with status code 500.
 - **`shouldUpdateSchemaFunction`**: Function that can be used to determine whether a schema update should be executed.
 - **`formatErrorFunction`**: Function that can be used to format occurring GraphQL errors.
 Given a `GraphQLError` it should return a `GraphQLFormattedError`.
-By default `formatError` from `graphql-js` library is called.
+By default `defaultFormatErrorFunction` is called that uses `error.toJSON` to format the error.
 - **`schemaValidationFunction`**: Function that is called when a schema is set or updated.
 Given a `GraphQLSchema` it can return a `ReadonlyArray<GraphQLError>` or an empty array if no errors occurred/should be returned.
 By default `validateSchema` from `graphql-js` library is called.